OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 #### 3.2.3 Not touched by CI/CD at all

 Secrets do not necessarilty need to be brought to a consumer of the secret by a CI/CD pipeline.
 It is even better when the secret is actually retrieved by the consumer of the secret.
-In that case, the CI/CD pipeline still needs to instruct the orchestrating system (e.g. [Kubernetes]()) that it needs to schedule a certain service with a given service account.
+In that case, the CI/CD pipeline still needs to instruct the orchestrating system (e.g. [Kubernetes]()) that it needs to schedule a certain service with a given service account with which the consumer can then retrieve the actual required secret.
 This means that the CI/CD tooling still has credentials towards the orchestrating platform, but no longer has access to the secrets themselves.
 The do's and don'ts regarding these type of credentials are similar to the ones described in section 3.2.2.
-TODO: CHECK WHAT WE NEED TO REWRITE AND MAKE THE FLOW MORE EXPLICIT ON WHAT IS HAPPENING, ADD DO'S AND DONT'S FROM THE CI/CD PERSPECTIVE

-### 3.3: Authentication and Authorization
+### 3.3: Authentication and Authorization of CI/CD tooling

-Jeroen does:HOW DOES A PIPELINE AUTHENTICATE?
-HOW DO YOU KNOW AUTHORIZAITON IS OK?
+CI/CD tooling should have designegated service accounts, which can only operate in the scope of the actual needed secrets and/or orchestration of the consumers of a secret.
+Next to that, a ci/cd pipeline its run should be easily attributable to the one who has defined the job and/or triggered it in order to detect who has tried to exfiltrate secrets and/or manipulate them.
+This means that, when certificate based auth is used, the actual caller of the pipeline its identity should be part of the used certificate.
+If a token is used to authenticate towards the mentioned systems, make sure that the principal requesting these actions is set as well (E.g. the user or the creator of the job).

+Verify on a periodically basis whether this is (still) the case for your system, so that logging, attribution of, and security alerting on suspicious actions can be done effectively.

 ### 3.4: Logging and accounting

-Jeroen does:HOW CAN YOU TELL WHO ACCESSED THE SECRET WITH THE PIPELINE?
+CI/CD tooling can be used in various ways to extract secrets by an attacker: from using administrative interfaces, to job creation which exfiltrates the secret using double base64 encoding or encryption.
+Therefore, you should log every action which happens at a CI/CD tool.
+Security alerting rules should be defined at every non-standard manipulation of the pipeline tool and its administrative interface, in order to be able to monitor secret usage.
+Logs should be at least queryable for 90 days and stored for a longer period of time on cold storage, as it might take security teams time to understand how a secret can be exfiltrated and/or manipulated with the CI/CD tooling.

 ### 3.5.
 Rotation vs Dynamic Creation